IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 When I’m not drawing im usually playing video games or reading comic books.

-Graphic Arts; Visual Arts: Graphic Arts, Illustration, Mixed Media, Painting, Works on paper; term
+Artist of Color; Black/African American; Ethnic Art; Graphic Arts; Visual Arts: Graphic Arts, Illustration, Media and Visual Communications, Mixed Media, Murals, Painting, Works on paper

 Welcome to my page, I hope you enjoy!
 I am an artist, illustrator based out of Indianapolis, IN.
 I enjoy painting in acrylics, Illustration and digital arts.
 If you have any question feel free to message my shaelewis [!at] yahoo.com.